ZHAWZHAWZHAW/ml2/README.md

 These metrics together provide a comprehensive view of the model's performance, balancing between the quality of the summaries (ROUGE scores) and the efficiency of the model (latency and throughput).

 ### Interpretation and Analysis
+### ROUGE Scores

-The Fine-tuned T5 Model outperforms both the BART and T5 Base models in terms of ROUGE scores, latency, and throughput.
-It generates more accurate summaries, processes texts faster, and can handle more texts per second.
-This makes the Fine-tuned T5 Model the most efficient and effective choice for summarizing news articles.
+The Fine-tuned T5 Model outperforms both the BART and T5 Base models across all ROUGE metrics (ROUGE-1, ROUGE-2, ROUGE-L, and ROUGE-Lsum).
+This indicates that the Fine-tuned T5 Model generates more accurate and relevant summaries compared to the other models.

+### Latency

+The BART Model has the highest latency, taking about 11.61 seconds per text, which is significantly slower compared to the T5 models.
+The Fine-tuned T5 Model has the lowest latency at 1.99 seconds per text, indicating that it processes texts faster than the other models.

+### Throughput

+The Fine-tuned T5 Model has the highest throughput at 0.503 texts per second, meaning it can handle more texts in a given time frame compared to the other models.
+The BART Model has the lowest throughput at 0.086 texts per second, making it the least efficient in terms of processing speed.

+### Conclusion

+The Fine-tuned T5 Model not only generates higher quality summaries as evidenced by the higher ROUGE scores but also processes texts more efficiently with lower latency and higher throughput.
+This makes it the best-performing model among the three for the task of summarizing news articles.

 ### 5.2 Limitation & Next Steps <a name="52-limitation--next-steps"></a>
 T5